-The first part of the module is focussed on a problem-based series of laboratory and computer practicals, where students will apply DNA barcoding techniques to species identification.
+The first part of the module is focussed on a problem-based series of practicals, where students will apply DNA barcoding techniques to species identification.

 The second part of the module is delivered by three members of staff, and will focus on:

 i) the development of evolutionary theory, the rise of evolutionary-developmental biology, and recent debate around the need for an "Extended Evolutionary Synthesis"

 ii) paleogenomics - the study of ancient genomes.

 iii) genetic markers, genetic mapping techniques, and their application to selective breeding of plants and animals.

 The module will include: